NickBevers/Quake-UI/README.md

 ## License

-Quake-ui is licensed under the GPL 3.0 (or later) License.
+Quake-ui is licensed under the GPL-V3.0 License.
 See the [LICENSE](https://github.com/NickBevers/react-components/blob/main/LICENSE) file for details.

 ---